thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Asset type

-This alias allows you to filter assets by the specified asset profile (and optionally by names starting with the entered query).
+This alias allows you to filter assets by the specified asset profile(s) (and optionally by names starting with the entered query).

 Adding an alias: in the “Add alias” dialog, enter the alias name, and select the “Asset type” filter type.
 Then specify the asset profile(s) and enter an expression that will filter the names of the displayed assets.